This marriage regime may be a good fit for couples getting remarried later in life.

 Let Divorce Attorney Cape Town help

 If you would like to talk to someone in confidence, give Simon a call on +27 (0) 86 099 5146 or email email@example.com.
-Simon Dippenaar & Associates Inc. are experts in divorce and family law.
+Simon Dippenaar & Associates Inc. is a Cape Town law firm with expertise in divorce and family law.
 We now offer online consultations.
 We’ll call you back and schedule a meeting at a time that suits you, on the platform of your choosing.